Clean Language for corporations

 This was my first corporate job, and hence a big deal.
 I was keen to get buy-in for what I was going to do, so I needed some frames for my facilitation and to offer these frames in a language that corporate leaders would understand.
 To do that, I used three main strategies:

 1: Reference a well-known leadership guru

 I wanted the HR managers to be open to using a new language of enquiry.
 I knew it would be outside their comfort zone to ask clean questions.
 I imagined a few of them thinking, “What we’re already doing is working – why should we use these questions instead?”
 I needed to give these managers a reason to give clean questions a go.

-Listen with the intent to understand; they listen with the intent to reply.”
+One of the first things I did was to share with them a quote from Stephen Covey: “Most people do not listen with the intent to understand; they listen with the intent to reply.”

 When I named Covey, the author of The 7 Habits of Highly Effective People, I noticed people nodding.
 Nearly all of them were familiar with Covey and his seminal book.
 When I showed Covey’s quote on a slide, I asked, “How many of you know this to be true – of yourselves, and of others?
 Let me see a show of hands.”
 Hands shot up in the air.
 More nods.

 This introduction provided a natural segue into what we would be doing differently in the meeting.
 They would be learning how to use a simple set of questions so that when they listened, they’d be listening to understand.
 “Would you like that?”
 I asked.
 The room murmured “yes”.